blablacar/blablatech/_posts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 ### 1. Try to avoid having a second engineering hub

 We think that, in an ideal world, everybody should be together in the same place.
 There's just no good substitute for face time.
 Being in the same building makes many things less painful, more efficient.
-We had to put this idea aside since the tech talent pool in one single place—Paris in our case—is limited, making it ever harder to double the team every year.
+Since the tech talent pool in one single place—Paris in our case—is limited and the creation of true diversity in one single place is hard, we had to put this ideal organisation setting aside.

 ### 2. Have a strong team culture